-When enrolling a domestic partner for the first time, you must send a completed County of Los Angeles Declaration of Domestic Partnership Form or a copy of your registered State of California Declaration of Domestic Partnership Form (or proof of a similar legal union validly formed in another state), and proof of same principal residence to the Flex Administrator at P.O.
-Box 67128, Los Angeles, CA 90067.
+When enrolling a domestic partner for the first time, you must send a completed County of Los Angeles Declaration of Domestic Partnership Form or a copy of your registered State of California Declaration of Domestic Partnership Form (or proof of a similar legal union validly formed in another state), and proof of same principal residence to the Flex Administrator (see the Submitting Proof of Dependent Status section on page 4).
 Coverage for your domestic partner and your domestic partner's eligible dependents will not be activated until the Flex Administrator approves your completed and signed form and proof f same principal residence.

-- Include the Web?
+- The Enrolling via the Web?
 You can download and print the County of Los Angeles Declaration of Domestic Partnership Form from the Web enrollment system at www.mylacountybenefits.com. - Enrolling by phone?
-After you enroll over the phone, the County of Los Angeles Benefits Administrator will mail the County of Los Angeles Declaration of Domestic Partnership Form to you.
+After you enroll over the phone, the Flex Administrator will mail the County of Los Angeles Declaration of Domestic Partnership Form to you.